TheycallmeELIAS/Elias-Dowdoww/README.md

 - 13+
 - Introvert / ISFP
 - anger issues
-- not good at socializing
+- not good at socializing but I still don't bite!

 (FOR PONY TOWN PLAYER ONLY.)